FAQs: How Many Points Are You Allowed On Your License In Georgia?

 With a solid understanding of Georgia’s driving laws and a little caution, you can avoid having points added to your license and keep yourself in good standing with the state.

-Contact the Georgia Car Accident Lawyers at Hammers Law Firm Today
+Contact the Georgia Car Accident Lawyers at Hammers Car Accident & Personal Injury Lawyers Today

 For more information, contact the Georgia car accident law firm of Hammers Car Accident & Personal Injury Lawyers to schedule a free initial consultation.
 We have convenient locations in Atlanta, Sandy Springs, Lawrenceville, Mableton, Smyrna, and Roswell.